YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

 .. parsed-literal::
-   GTM>zprint ^SQR
+   YDB>zprint ^SQR
    SQR(z);
      set revert=0
      if $view("undef") set revert=1 view "noundef"
      if z="" write "Missing parameter.",!     view:revert "undef" quit else  write z*z,! view:revert "undef" quit
-   GTM>do ^SQR(10)
+   YDB>do ^SQR(10)
    100
-   GTM>do ^SQR
+   YDB>do ^SQR
    Missing parameter.

-This examples demonstrates label invocations using DO with and without parentheses.
+This example demonstrates label invocations using DO with and without parentheses.

 -------------
 Else
 -------------

 ELSE executes the remainder of the line after the ELSE if $TEST is FALSE (0).
-YottaDB/GT.M does not execute the rest of the line if $TEST is TRUE (1).
+YottaDB does not execute the rest of the line if $TEST is TRUE (1).

 The format of the ELSE command is: